billiegoose/hypergit-service/README.md

 # hypergit-service
-Runs the hypergit seeder as a background OS service
+Runs hypergit seed as a background service

 **Only Windows and Linux supported.**
 This package uses [`os-service`](https://npm.im/os-service) under the hood, so Mac support would need to be added to that package, not this one.